As you may be already aware, the Home Office has opened a public consultation on-premises licence fees under the Licensing Act 2003.

 The risk of premises licence fee hikes

-So if you want to have your say and influence what will happen visit: www.gov.uk/government/consultations/locally-set-licensing-fees before 10th April 2014.
+To have your say and influence what will happen, visit the Government website before 10 April 2014.

 If you would like advice on premises licence fees or any other aspect of licensing, please contact our Alcohol & Entertainment Licensing team on 01332 340 211.